Tennu/tennu-dbcore/README.md

 tennu-dbcore uses [knex](http://knexjs.org/) on its backend.
 This means that if you wish to change from the default Sqlite3 DB you will have to follow their documentation and update the configuration below.
 I have provided a couple of examples.

+## Upgrade Errors
+If you get an error about missing database columns after you upgrade, update the knexfile.js here with your own data, and run a [migration](http://knexjs.org/#Migrations-CLI).

 ### Configuration

 Add this to your tennu configuration (be sure to strip comments):